 Spotted Owl (Strix occidentalis)

 The spotted owl is a species of true owls.
-They are currently “near threatened” due to their habitat loss because of excessive timber harvesting.
+They are currently "near threatened" due to habitat loss because of excessive timber harvesting.
 Spotted owls depend on tall and old trees as they nest in tree holes.
-When that's not available they nest in abandoned nests of other birds or younger trees.
+When that's not available, they nest in abandoned nests of other birds or younger trees.

 Blue wildebeest (Connochaetes taurinus)

 The blue wildebeest, also called the common wildebeest, white-bearded wildebeest, or brindled gnu, is a large antelope and one of the two species of wildebeest.
+Their migratory patterns are essential for maintaining the ecological balance of the areas they traverse.

 Magellanic Woodpecker (Campephilus magellanicus)

 The Magellanic woodpecker is a very large woodpecker found in southern Chile and southwestern Argentina.
 Their territory is more extensive than other species of birds that also inhabit the same Andean-Patagonian forests.
 Therefore, the protection of this species will also protect many other species with smaller land requirements, as well as conserving the forests in those regions.
+By preserving these forests, we also protect the unique biodiversity that relies on this habitat.

 Siberian Tiger (Panthera tigris tigris)

-Right Wale (Eubalaena australis)
+Right Whale (Eubalaena australis)

 Want to learn more?
 Check out the video below about umbrella species!